input-output-hk/cardano-sl/docs/block-processing/types.md

   * `BlockPSignatureHeavy` – a heavy delegation signature, used when the right to issue blocks has been transferred “until further notice”

-The thing signed by a `BlockSignature` isn't the whole block, but only certain parts of it (this is done because signing is an expensive process and we'd like to sign as few bytes as we can get away with).
+The thing signed by a `BlockSignature` isn't the whole block, but basically `MainBlockHeader` without the `BlockSignature`.
+We avoid signing the whole block because signing is an expensive process and we'd like to sign as few bytes as we can get away with; since a `MainBlockHeader` already contains hashes of all parts of the block, it works out.
 The exact parts that are signed are specified by `MainToSign`:

 ```haskell
 data MainToSign = MainToSign